dojo/dojo.io/site/source/tutorials/1050_development_environment/index.md

 {% task 'Get an editor that supports TypeScript.' %}

 Any code editor will allow you to work on a Dojo 2 project, but an editor that supports TypeScript will give you a richer development experience, as Dojo 2 is built with TypeScript and specifically designed to take advantage of its features.
-A [list of editors with plugins that enable TypeScript support](https://github.com/Microsoft/TypeScript/wiki/TypeScript-Editor-Support) is available to help you find an appropriate editor..
+A [list of editors with plugins that enable TypeScript support](https://github.com/Microsoft/TypeScript/wiki/TypeScript-Editor-Support) is available to help you find an appropriate editor.

 {% instruction 'Install TypeScript support' %}